 5. Tahitians wear their national flower behind one’s ear to represent one’s relationship status.

 One of the more fun Tahiti fact is about the symbolism of the tiaré.
-The tiaré is both a beautiful white flower and interesting symbol of Tahiti culture.
+The tiaré is both a beautiful white flower and an interesting symbol of Tahiti culture.
 Both men and women wear a tiaré behind their left ear if they’re taken, and their right ear if they’re available.

 6. There is no word for “please” in Tahitian.